-Participation starts on the first January 1 or July 1 after you satisfy the eligibility requirements.
+Participation starts on the first day of the month after you satisfy the eligibility requirements.
 Special rules apply if you terminate employment and are later rehired by Avnet.
 Special rules also may apply if you become an Eligible Employee in connection with an acquisition by Avnet.